Bremetennacum: History

 The first fort was built in timber in AD 72/73 by Legio XX Valeria Victrix.
 The fort was renovated in the late 1st century AD and was rebuilt in stone in the early 2nd century.
 During the life of the fort, a village grew up around it.
 A fort remained at Ribchester until the 4th century AD and its remains can still be seen around the present village.

 A report on Roman remains at Ribchester was published by Francis Haverfield in Roman Britain in 1914:

-The most famous artifact discovered in Ribchester, and dating from the Roman period, is the elaborate cavalry helmet.
+The most famous artifact discovered in Ribchester, and dating from the Roman period, is the Ribchester Helmet, an elaborate Roman cavalry helmet.
 The helmet was discovered, part of the Ribchester Hoard, in the summer of 1796 by the son of Joseph Walton, a clogmaker.
 The boy found the items buried in a hollow, about 10 feet below the surface, on some waste land by the side of a road leading to Ribchester Church, and near a river bed.
 In addition to the helmet, the hoard included a number of patera, pieces of a vase, a bust of Minerva, fragments of two basins, several plates and some other items that Townley thought had religious uses.
 The finds were thought to have survived so well because they were covered in sand.